PaulHJoo/Blog/src/blogs/internet-zoo/internet-zoo.md

 Which is why the OSI (Open Systems Interconnection) Model exists.
 The OSI Model takes the technology onion and organizes the layers into seven parts, each with its own responsibility and each layer talking to the one above and below it.

-It’s important to note that the OSI Model is conceptual model not a specification; the structure of Internet doesn’t actually follow the OSI Model exactly, however, it provides a good mental framework for where each piece of technology sits.
+It’s important to note that the OSI Model is a conceptual model not a specification; the structure of Internet doesn’t actually follow the OSI Model exactly, however, it provides a good mental framework for where each piece of technology sits.
 For the scope of our exploration, we’ll only be concerning ourselves with the layers one to four.
 ![OSI Model](./images/osi.png "OSI Model")
-We’ll get to exploring each layer as they become relevant, so for now we’ll look at the bottom of the model for the most self-explanatory layer, the physical layer.
+We’ll get to exploring each layer as they become relevant, so for now we’ll look at the bottom of the model for the most self-explanatory layer, the Physical layer.

 For devices to communicate they must have a medium for that data to flow.
 Whatever physical medium that allows data to flow between two devices is part of the physical layer - such as a cable.

-So, for the Internet to work there has to be a physical medium that links together devices around the globe - which is exactly what we’ve done.
+For the Internet to work there has to be a physical medium that links together devices around the globe - which is exactly what we’ve done.
 You can actually see these cables if you search up “Submarine Cable Map” and it blows my mind every time I see it (Seriously, if you’ve been on a flight you know that even traveling at ludicrous speeds it still takes a very long even for what seems like a short distance.
 Now try imagining for the entire journey there’s a massive cable being thrown out and laid across the ocean.
 Woah dude).

 ##Internet Protocol
-Now that we’ve established a physical network where data can be transmitted, how does that data get from one device to another in a manner that both devices can understand each other?
+Now that we’ve established a physical network where data can be transmitted, how does that data get from one device to another in a manner that both devices can understand?

 For that we need to look at a piece of the puzzle that literally has the word “Internet” in it - The Internet Protocol.
 With that said, the part of the phrase “Internet Protocol” that we’re going to visit is the “Protocol” part.
 While the word does sound like something serious people would say seriously in serious situations, the word itself is quite loose.

 A protocol (in computing terms) is just an agreement on how information should be presented when communicating.
 On our journey across the Internet lands we’ll be talking to a menagerie of devices; imagine how difficult it would be if all those different devices spoke different languages and dialects.
 The Internet Protocol is our saviour here, it defines how all those different devices should speak if they want to be understood by each other.
 It’s like a zoo where all the animals speak English - except less horrifying but equally magical.

 ![Zoo](./images/zoo.png "Zoo")

 ##Internet Protocol Address